-What started my kick on key limes is a friend of mine wanted to make her grandmothers' key lime pie.
+A friend who wanted to make her grandmother's key lime pie started my kick-on key limes.
 She could not find them where she lives in Georgia.
-It just so happens here in Lancaster we have a store named Wegman's which had them for sale.
-Being the good friend that I am (do not laugh Susie) I sent her a bag of these limes for her pie.
+It just so happens that here in Lancaster, we have a store named Wegman's which had them for sale.
+Being a good friend (do not laugh, Susie), I sent her a bag of these limes for her pie.

 By Adina Steiman on Epicurious.com

 How to Tell if Key Limes are Ripe

 There are four ways to tell when to use your key limes or what to look for at the grocery store.

 - Color - Key limes are typically yellow when fully ripe.
 However, they may still have a greenish tint, especially if they have been picked early, or if they have been treated with a color-preserving wax.
 Look for key limes that have a mostly yellow color.
 I have left them on my counter for a couple of days when they were half green and half yellow.
 That seems to help them to ripen to almost all yellow in color